SummerSlam (1993)

-The 1993 SummerSlam was the sixth annual SummerSlam professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on August 30, 1993, at The Palace of Auburn Hills in Auburn Hills, Michigan and featured ten televised matches.
+The 1993 SummerSlam was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the sixth annual SummerSlam and took place on Monday, August 30, 1993, at The Palace of Auburn Hills in Auburn Hills, Michigan and featured 10 televised matches.

 All three of the WWF's then-active championships were defended at the event.
 The main event saw Lex Luger challenge Yokozuna for the WWF Championship.
 On the undercard, The Steiner Brothers (Rick Steiner and Scott Steiner) defended the WWF Tag Team Championship against The Heavenly Bodies (Jimmy Del Ray and Tom Prichard), and Shawn Michaels defended the WWF Intercontinental Championship against Mr. Perfect.
 In addition to the title matches, Bret Hart and Jerry Lawler were scheduled to wrestle to settle their feud and determine who would be named "Undisputed King of the World Wrestling Federation."

-The received generally mixed reviews, with many of the matches being viewed as generally average, though the match between The Steiner Brothers and The Heavenly Bodies was positively received.
+The event received generally mixed reviews, with many of the matches being viewed as generally average, though the WWF Tag Team Championship match was positively received.
 Conversely, much like their first encounter, the Rest in Peace match between The Undertaker and Giant Gonzalez was widely panned.

 Production

 Background

 The event was held at The Palace of Auburn Hills in Auburn Hills, Michigan.

-SummerSlam is an annual pay-per-view (PPV) produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, which were dubbed the "Big Four", and one of the "Big Five", along with King of the Ring that was established in June 1993.
+SummerSlam is an annual professional wrestling pay-per-view (PPV) event produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four", and one of the "Big Five", along with King of the Ring that was established in June 1993.
 It has since been considered WWE's second biggest event of the year behind WrestleMania.
-The 1993 event was the sixth event in the SummerSlam chronology and was scheduled to be held on August 30, 1993, at The Palace of Auburn Hills in Auburn Hills, Michigan.
+The sixth SummerSlam event was held on Monday, August 30, 1993, at The Palace of Auburn Hills in Auburn Hills, Michigan.